 “If you’re able to really slow it down and enjoy the rest, you can take that relaxation through the next part of your day,” she said.
 “It lets the body flood with feel good neurochemicals that help you sustain your good mood.”

 There’s also long-term mental health benefits from combining mindfulness with exercise.
-A 2016 study found that people with clinical depression saw immense improvements in their symptoms when they meditated for 30 minutes before hitting the treadmill twice a week for eight weeks.
+A 2016 found that people with clinical depression saw immense improvements in their symptoms when they meditated for 30 minutes before hitting the treadmill twice a week for eight weeks.

 Savasana builds resilience we can use in our daily lives